PhantomDraft/phantomdraft.github.io/content/en/posts/2024 wrap-up-notable releases and events.md

 For me, the top remaster of the year is Clock Tower.
 My love for classic survival horror makes this an especially welcome gift.

-Other remastered highlights include:

-The Thing: A game based on John Carpenter’s film, which itself was inspired by The Thing from Another World (YEAR) and the original novella (YEAR).
-Plants vs. Zombies: Reimagined by Chinese developers.

-Not exactly a remaster, but tomorrow brings the premiere of the Dracula remake (YEAR).

 ### Clock Tower

 A remaster of the classic survival horror game, where players evade a relentless stalker in a terrifying mansion.

+Other remastered highlights include:

 ### The Thing

-Based on John Carpenter’s cult film, players face paranoia and shapeshifting alien threats in an isolated Antarctic station.
+A game based on John Carpenter’s film, which itself was inspired by The Thing from Another World (1951) and the original novella (1938).

 ### Plants vs. Zombies (Reimagined)

 A Chinese-developed reimagining of the tower defense classic, introducing new mechanics and visuals.

+Not exactly a remaster, but tomorrow brings the premiere of the Nosferatu remake (1922).

-### Dracula (Remake)
+### Nosferatu (Remake)

 A reimagining of Bram Stoker’s classic vampire tale, bringing a fresh visual style and narrative twists.